 The spatiality of social life is a fundamental element of human existence, not least through its involvement with power of various sorts.
 Spatiality is also a significant--and problematic--dimension of law (think of sovereignty, jurisdiction, citizenship).
 At the same time, law is a significant force through which spatiality is produced, reinforced, contested and transformed.
 Law literally constitutes social spaces through constitutions, treaties, statutes, contracts, modes of surveillance and policing, and so on.
 As it does so, it constitutes itself as a force in the world.
 Law may also be an arena in which other social-spatial conflicts are played out and, provisionally, resolved.
 The course will consider both the changing spatiality of law (its scope, scale, limits; its vectors and circuits) and the changing legal constitution of other social spaces.
 This will be done through an engagement with contemporary socio-spatial and legal theories and through a survey of exemplary events and situations.
 Among the more specific topics we will consider are privacy and property; public space of speech and dissent; migration, displacement and sanctuary; colonialism and occupation.
 The contexts of our study will not be limited to/by American law but will include examples involving international law, forms of legal pluralism, and other legal-cultural contexts.
 The course will conclude with an investigation of globalization and the emergence of cyberspace and their posited effects on the very possibility of law as we have come to understand and experience it.

 Requisite: LJST 110 or consent of the instructor.
 Limited to 30 students.
 Fall semester.
-Senior Lecturer Delaney.2014-15: Offered in Spring 2015
+Senior Lecturer Delaney.2016-17: Not offered

 This course examines social movements (and related phenomena) as integral elements of legal orders and as significant sources of legal transformations.
 Through interdisciplinary, cross-cultural, and historical analyses, the course will explore the ways in which non-state actors engage formal legal institutions to shape or reform law, in order to affect the conditions of social life.
 Of particular interest are not merely desired changes in laws but resultant changes in the culture of law more broadly.
 The course will draw on a wide range of movements (historical and contemporary; “progressive” and conservative; broad-based and narrowly focused; American and non-American; local, national and global; North and South, activist and bureaucratic from “below” and from “within”; etc.) and study two or three in closer detail.
 The over-arching objective is to achieve a richer understanding of both the inner workings of “the law” and the dynamic life of law outside of formal institutions.